 - School or Organization, Club or Other Affiliation Name

 - County (not country)

 Resources to Assist You with the Content for your Through the Lens of Culture Film

-The following is a small list of resources that are available under the Each Mind Matters umbrella of initiatives and partners to assist you with making a film.
+The following is a small list of resources that are available to assist you with making a film.
 This is not a conclusive list and if you can’t find the resources you need in the language or for the cultural group you are working with in your film, please contact us.
 We are partnering with a wide range of community-based organizations and through their network can hopefully connect you to the resources or information you are looking for.

 General Cultural Resources